wptrainingteam/finding-a-topic-for-a-wordpress-talk/README.md

 ## Assets

 * [Workbook (link to Google doc)](https://drive.google.com/open?id=1SINx2PxKA1fiHOXSf_c_BVTFXRxoajFA) _(You may download and edit as needed.)_
-* [Slides (link to Google doc)](https://drive.google.com/open?id=1I-BlIHsvP_zJgc6AAIOBt0xUgtUUI7Q3X_VnUSNoxH4) __(All of the Speaker Training lessons are included.
-You will start at the top and when you get to a_ _"Which section are you running next?" _slide, choose the next lesson you are doing this day.
+* [Slides (link to Google doc)](https://drive.google.com/open?id=1I-BlIHsvP_zJgc6AAIOBt0xUgtUUI7Q3X_VnUSNoxH4) _(All of the Speaker Training lessons are included.
+You will start at the top and when you get to a "Which section are you running next?" slide, choose the next lesson you are doing this day.
 You will definitely want to download and make some edits as there are some instructions for you in the slides themselves.)_
 * A large device that can show a countdown timer for the timed speaking presentations, such as an iPad
 * Sign up sheet, clipboard, pen

 ## Screening Questions

-* [Do you identify as <specific group>?]
+* [Do you identify as {specific group}?]

 ## Teacher Notes